Forget Monstera! Alocasia Dawn is the New “It” Plant

 A person's hand is gently holding a large, variegated green and white leaf.
 The plant rests on an intricately designed, white, wrought-iron table.
 The background consists of other leaves and part of the table.

 Alocasia Dawn loves to bask in bright, indirect light.
-Think of it as a sunbather who prefers a shaded spot under a palm tree.
-Direct sunlight can scorch those gorgeous leaves, so filter it through a curtain or place it a few feet back from a south- or west-facing window.
+In the wild, they would love a shaded spot under a palm tree.
+Direct sunlight can scorch those gorgeous variegated leaves, so filter it through a curtain or place it a few feet back from a south- or west-facing window.

 I’ve kept mine in the sunroom that has both west and north facing windows.
-It did well on my small side table so that’s where it is staying!
+It thrives here so that’s where it is staying when she’s indoors.

 Unlike many houseplants, Alocasia Dawn prefers a cozy home for its roots.
 Choose a pot that snugly fits the root ball, ensuring good drainage and enough weight to support its impressive stature.
-And here’s the grower’s secret weapon: a 5:1:1 potting mix of bark, potting soil or peat moss, and perlite.
+And here’s the soil mix it loves: a 5:1:1 potting mix of orchid bark, potting soil or peat moss, and perlite.
+But I also like to mix in some earthworm castings to help give the roots lots of nourishment as it grows.
 This creates the perfect balance of aeration and moisture retention.

-Keep the soil consistently moist, but never soggy.
+Keep the soil consistently moist, but never soggy because they do not love it at all.
 Water when the top inch of soil feels dry, and ensure excess water drains freely.
-Overwatering is a common culprit for root rot, alocasia’s biggest foe!
+Overwatering is a common culprit for root rot which is alocasia’s biggest foe.
 Stick your finger into the soil to test for moisture or use a soil moisture meter like this one.
 Either way, check the plant before you water it.

 A healthy, leafy green plant with variegated white and green leaves sits on a decorative cream-colored lace-patterned metal table.
 A wooden sign with partially legible text in the background reads "Standard Large Mediums.